Review Procedures for Administrators on the Bloomington Campus

 H. Before being made final, the composition of the Review Committee shall be reviewed by the administrator, who may object to any nominee for cause.
 The Provost shall give appropriate weight to these objections in formulating the Review Committee.
-The proposed committee then shall be reviewed by the Nomination Committee and submitted by the Provost to the Agenda Committee for discussion.
+The proposed committee then shall be reviewed by the Nomination Committee and submitted by the Provost to the Executive Committee for discussion.

 I. The Provost shall select a chair from the membership of the Review Committee or consult with the Nomination Committee about alternatives.

 A. Has the administrator worked with appropriate constituencies to set goals and objectives for the unit?

 B. To what extent does the administrator facilitate the achievement of these goals?

 C. How effectively does the administrator represent and promote the unit to persons outside the unit?